 The growing popularity of darts is due in part to superstars such as Raymond Van Barneveld, Adrian Lewis and of course the great Phil Taylor.
 With TV coverage at an all time high, darts betting is also becoming big business, with millions of pounds wagered on the larger tournaments.
-Sites such as Youwin have taken advantage of this with excellent darts promotions and lots of coverage across their sites.
-Otherwise visit this site for the latest online betting offers.
+Sites such as Online Betting Offers have taken advantage of this with excellent darts promotions and lots of coverage on their site.

 Darts is most commonly known as ‘arrows’, and some would say that these two points alone are sufficient to confirm our sports heritage.
 Up until the early part of the 20th century, darts existed in disparate forms across parts of England, the only matches taking place being either ‘in-house’ or friendly matches between pubs which were close to each other.
-It's essential to keep on top of all the sports betting news and get a feel of how news impacts odds.
 While you're here, why don't you also try checking out this brilliant football betting website.

 Love Darts was started back in 2007 as a bit of fun.
 Since then we’ve been lucky enough to gain multiple website visitors, Twitter followers and Facebook friends.
 We speak with most of them on a daily basis, offering darts tips or just having a bit of darts banter!